-Potential to lose other health services to allow for acute services on one site and could increase emergencies' People from a BAME background
+Potential to lose other health services to allow for acute services on one site

 'If you look at A&E on the evening and weekend its packed, so if you are thinking a bigger area is need to allow a bigger maximum.
-What will hospitals \P lose to make access to one site.
+What will hospitals lose to make access to one site.
 If you look at Epsom they don't have the carpark to fit more people.
 To make room for the acute services what is going to be lost in terms of other services.'
-Young people be given priority when deciding on the location reassignment/sexual wientation